-If students completed the 48-credit M.Ed. in School Guidance Counseling at Cambridge College, this subject area has been covered and a course in this section is not required.
-Other students may need to take one of these courses depending upon transcript review by program coordinator.
+If students completed the 48-credit M.Ed. in School Guidance Counseling at Cambridge College, this subject area has been covered; CCP561/CCP715 not required.
+Other students may need to take one of these courses depending upon transcript review by program chair.